gbv/beaconspec/beacon.md

     foo|http://example.org/foobar
     foo||http://example.org/foobar

-## Beacon XML format
+## BEACON XML format

-A Beacon XML file is a valid XML file conforming to the following schema.
+A BEACON XML file is a valid XML file conforming to the following schema.
 The file SHOULD be encoded in UTF-8 [](#RFC3629).
 The file MUST:

   * Begin with an opening `<beacon>` tag and end with a closing `</beacon>` tag.